crev-dev/cargo-crev/cargo-crev/README.md

 # `cargo-crev` - Code REView for Rust!

-`cargo crev` is a tool helping Rustaceans review crates they use.
+`cargo-crev` is a tool helping Rustaceans review crates they use.

 ## How it works